Rev. Pang J.S. Tcheou

 Father Brian Olkowski is pastor of Historic St. Mary’s Church in downtown Lancaster.
 Back in 2008, while still a student at Millersville University, he was among our first altar servers who trained under Father Frank Parrinello, FSSP.
 As such, he is considered the first vocation to come from our community.
 In June 2018, he became our first celebrant in-residence since our founding in 2008.
 In October 2018, he began our first daily Mass each Friday.

 Father Szada has served as chaplain at the Carmel of Jesus, Mary, and Joseph, home to the traditional Carmelite sisters in Elysburg, PA since 2013.
 Fr.
 Szada is bi-ritual, also offering the Byzantine liturgy.

 Fr.
 Tuscan is a Capuchin Franciscan from the Pittsburgh province of his order.
 He first celebrated the Traditional Latin Mass when serving as parochial vicar at St. Joseph Parish in York, PA.
-He later served as pastor of several parishes in West Virginia.
+He later served as pastor of several parishes in West Virginia as described by Regina Magazine in this 2017 article.
 Today he serves as the itinerant preacher for his order and travels across the U.S. and abroad giving parish retreats, missions, and days of recollection.
 He conducted the Advent parish mission for our parish in November 2018 where he spread devotion to St. Padre Pio and Blessed Solanus Casey.

 Steve Shope – Instituted Acolyte